 Galle: Still a good time to explore the ancient fort city.

-Yala National Park: This is still a good time to go to Yala - the elephants are still grouping at the water and sloth bears, crocodiles and monkeys are common.
+Yala National Park: This is still a good time to go to Yala — the elephants are still grouped in the water, and sloth bears, crocodiles, and monkeys are common.

-Panadura Wildlife Research Centre: The turtles are still nesting and you can watch at night as they leave the water and travel up the beach to lay their eggs.
+Panadura Wildlife Research Centre: The turtles are still nesting — you can watch them at night as they leave the water and travel up the beach to lay their eggs.

 Dolphin watching: You can still take trips around Kalpitiya to see the large groups of dolphins.